Tiger nut milk is one of the tastiest and most delicious drinks that is made in Nigeria. For the best result, I combine with dates and serve chilled.

-4. Certain researchers were able to ascertain that tiger nut extract was capable of fighting some harmful bacterias in the human body.
+4. Certain researchers found out that tiger nut extract could fight some harmful bacteria in the human body.

-Hence, drinking this milk helps your immune system and ultimately helps in establishing a defense against bacterias like E.coli, staphylococcus and Salmonella Typhi.
+Hence, drinking this milk helps your immune system and ultimately helps in establishing a defense against bacteria like E.coli, staphylococcus and Salmonella Typhi.

 Where to Buy Tiger Nuts in Nigeria

-This drink is quite popular in Northern Nigeria where they call it “kunun aya”.
-Here in Southern Nigeria, we never had anything to do with the milk until recently.
+This drink is quite popular in Northern Nigeria, where they call it “kunun aya”.
+Here in Southern Nigeria, we had nothing to do with the milk until recently.

 We just buy the nuts “aki Hausa’ and snack on them.

-I just learned that there is just so much you can do with these nuts, you can choose to eat them as they come or combine them with dates to make a delicious milk drink.
+There is so much you can do with these nuts, you can choose to eat them as they come or combine them with dates to make a delicious milk drink.

-Since I learned about the health benefits and the fact that the milk could be extracted, I have settled with a simple two-ingredient recipe for tiger nut milk.
+Since I learned about the health benefits and the fact that I could extract the milk, I have settled on a simple two-ingredient recipe for tiger nut milk.